mcbmieu/mcb_repliseq/README.md

 ## Key modification points
 This version introduces the following updates:

+1. Environment management
-1. Environment: Uses Miniconda3 for easier installation of genomic tools in new Mac
+Uses Miniforge for simplified installation and management of genomic analysis tools.

+3. Containerization (Docker support)
-2. Containerization: Uses Docker only to run AneuFinder v1.2.1 to resolve R dependency conflicts
+On macOS systems that support Docker, AneuFinder v1.2.1 is executed within a Docker container to resolve R dependency conflicts.

+4. Local R (non-Docker systems)
+For macOS systems that cannot run Docker, an older compatible version of R and required packages are installed locally to support AneuFinder v1.2.1.